sankeethsri/Its-Super/README.md

 ## Helpful Commands

-To save time, you can run the following command to boot the application and automatically open in your default browser when its ready:
+To save time, you can run the following command to boot the application and automatically open it in your default browser when it's ready:

 ```bash
 bin/boot